bigbluebutton/bigbluebutton/docs/docs/development/api.md

 </response>
 ```

-See [Passing custom parameters to the client on join](/administration/customize/#passing-custom-parameters-to-the-client-on-join) for additional `join` parameters that can override default settings for the user.
+See [Passing user metadata to the client on join](/administration/customize/#passing-custom-parameters-to-the-client-on-join) for additional `join` parameters that can override default settings for the user.

 ### `POST` insertDocument